fricciardi/datetime2/docs/calendars.rst

    Value for ``day_of_year`` must be between 1 and the number of days in the year (either 365 or 366), otherwise a :exc:`ValueError` exception is raised.

-.. class:: GregorianCalendar.from_rata_die(day_count)

-   Return an object that represents the day specified by counting all elapsed days from January 1\ :sup:`st` of year 1 plus the current day.
-The ``day_count`` argument is required and must be an integer.

 A :class:`GregorianCalendar` object has three attributes: